nghin/vacsf.org.dev/_posts/meditations/2016-04-18-Loving-God.md

 ## Conclusion

 Man inherently cannot love God.
 They think they can but in fact they love themselves.
 In saying they love God they elevate themselves to a higher level than they really are.
-They <strong>φιλέω</strong>, or philéō, God but mistakenly think that they can <strong>φιλέω</strong>, or philéō, Him.
+They <strong>φιλέω</strong>, or philéō, God but mistakenly think that they can <strong>ἀγαπάω</strong>, or agapáō, Him.
+To fulfill the love commandment is to agapáō God, which is humanly impossible.

-The word <strong>φιλέω</strong>, or philéō, is used 147 times in 109 verses in the Bible, including the love commandment,  while the word <strong>φιλέω</strong>, or philéō, is used 25 times in 21 verses.

 {% include bible-study/bible-study-footer %}
 </div><!-- /.medium-8.columns -->